MilaNLProc/contextualized-topic-models/docs/kitty.rst

 =====================

 A nice feature of Kitty is that it can be used to filter documents in different languages.
-Assume you have access to a large corpora of Italian documents and a smaller corpora of English documents.
+Assume you have access to a large corpus of Italian documents and a smaller corpus of English documents.
 You can run Kitty on the English documents, map the labels and apply Kitty on the Italian documents.
 It is enough to change the embedding model.